-- (a) The UNMC Disciplinary Committee has the power to fine any amount, to order the withdrawal of computing facilities for an appropriate period, to order the withdrawal or withholding, for an appropriate period, of permission to have a motor vehicle on the site, to require the payment of compensation in respect of injury to the person or damage to property.
-All or part of any fine may be suspended on condition that the student does not commit a further disciplinary offence. - (b) The UNMC Disciplinary Committee has the power to suspend or exclude the student from the whole or a part of UNMC premises under the provisions of Ordinance XV (14).
+- (a) The UNM Disciplinary Committee has the power to fine any amount, to order the withdrawal of computing facilities for an appropriate period, to order the withdrawal or withholding, for an appropriate period, of permission to have a motor vehicle on the site, to require the payment of compensation in respect of injury to the person or damage to property. - (b) The UNM Discipline Committee has the power to suspend or exclude the student from the whole or a part of UNM premises under the provisions of Ordinance XV (14). - (c) The UNM Discipline Committee has the power to expel the student.
+All or part of any fine may be suspended on condition that the student does not commit further disciplinary misconduct and/or on condition that the student engages with identified services to support and demonstrate rehabilitate.